1982 Australian Open – Men's singles

 Defending champion Johan Kriek defeated Steve Denton in a rematch of the previous year's final, 6–3, 6–3, 6–2 to win the men's singles tennis title at the 1982 Australian Open.
+It was his second and last major singles title.
 Kriek saved a match point en route to the title, against Paul McNamee in the semifinals.
-The format of this year's tournament was best of 5 sets in the first two rounds, best of 3 sets in rounds 3 and 4, then best of 5 sets for the rest of the tournament.
+The format of this year's tournament was best-of-five-sets in the first two rounds, best-of-three-sets in rounds 3 and 4, then best-of-five-sets again for the rest of the tournament.

 Seeds

 The seeded players are listed below.
 Johan Kriek is the champion; others show the round in which they were eliminated.